 The government imposes taxes on income earned from online stock trading.
 Are you aware of this?

-If you are a passionate trader and trade more often than someone breathes, then you need to think about the taxes levied to you at the end of each year.
+If you are a passionate trader and trade more often than someone breathes, then you need to think about the taxes levied on you at the end of each year.
 Because there are various things to know about the tax payment on income earned from online stock trading.

 Like you, I’m also one of the passionate trader and investor in the stock market.
 I have started my journey in 2006 and opened Trading cum Demat A/c with India Infoline Ltd. At the very beginning, many questions arise on my mind relevant to the tax payment for traders.
 But now I solved this all and furnished my income tax return each year.